 Share what you see, compassionately, gently, but honestly.
-And keep sharing until the wife tells you to stop, which she probably won’t, because this may be exactly what is needed to help her heal and to finally, once and for all, feel validated in her own feelings and intuitions.
-Thank god, someone else sees it too.
+Also, keep sharing until the wife tells you to stop, which she probably won’t, because this may be what is needed to help her heal and to finally, once and for all, validate her feelings and her intuitions.
+While you may be thinking, Oh my God, I hope she doesn't smack me, she may be thinking, Thank God, someone else sees it too.
 What a relief.

-Sometimes scary is a necessary truth for another person that they need to see in order to change something, to heal.
-And as a medium, your job is to dig through the tunnel until you get to the Light.
+Sometimes scary is a necessary truth for another person that they need to see to change something, to heal.
+So as a medium, your job is to dig through the tunnel until you get to the Light.
 Until you get to the truth in the lesson or the guidance that comes from the Light at the other end.

 And not everyone wishes to dig alone.
 Not everyone wishes to swim alone.
-As a medium, you take the hand of another and you dig together, with them.
+So as a medium, you take the hand of another, and you dig together, with your client.
 Your digging encourages your partner to keep digging.
 As you dig together, trust develops.
-Companionship emerges and suddenly, it’s no longer a valley with just one person in it, it’s a valley with a pair of friends, acknowledging how difficult this is - together.
+Companionship emerges, and suddenly, it’s no longer a valley with just one person in it, it’s a valley with a pair of friends, acknowledging how difficult this is - together.

-When you step out of a reading, abandon an image, or end an image coming through, right when you start to see the depth of the valley, you’ve abandoned someone half-way through the swim.
-And with that, no one makes it to the treasure, the Light at the end of the tunnel.
-A truth is left un-illuminated.
+When you step out of a reading or abandon an image right when you start to see the depth of the valley, you’ve abandoned someone half-way through the swim.

-A reading is a dig for gold.
-Ending at a rock, or changing directions in the middle and you stop both yourself and your client from reaching the shining realization, right on the other side.
+Ending at a rock, or changing directions in the middle, and you stop both yourself and your client from reaching the shining light of realization.

 Amanda Linette Meder